polterguy/phosphorusfive/plugins/p5.lambda/README.md

   innerValue:x:/../*/_x?value
 ```

-Notice how we run *[eval-x]* on all nodes above, and not only the *[innerValue]*.
-This is because *[eval-x]* will simply
+Notice how we run *[eval-x]* on all nodes above, and not only the *[innerValue]*. *[eval-x]* will simply ignore nodes that does not have
-ignore nodes that does not have expressions as their values.
+expressions as their values.

-Notice also that *[eval-x]* _ALWAYS_ expects a Node result set, and not a "?value" or "?name". *[eval-x]* can also only
+Notice also that *[eval-x]* _always_ expects a Node result set in its expression, and not a "?value" or "?name". *[eval-x]* can also only
 change values of nodes, and not names or other parts of them.
 This is because the type system in P5, only works for values,
 and *[eval-x]* can only change expression types, and nothing else.
-Everything that is not an expression, it will leave alone as is.
+Everything that is not an expression, will be left as it was.

 ### [add], adding nodes to your trees

-The *[add]* Active Event, allows you to dynamically add nodes into your p5.lambda objects (tree node hierarchy)
+The *[add]* Active Event, allows you to dynamically add nodes into your p5.lambda objects (tree node hierarchy).

 This active event must be given an expression as its destination, and can optionally take many different forms of sources through its *[src]*.
 For instance, to add up a static source, into some node destination, you could accomplish that doing the following.